A New Era for Waste Transfer Notes: Why Waste Movers Need to Get Digital

 Why is It All Going Digital?

-In short, to tackle waste crime, improve transparency, reduce the environmental impact associated with the documenting of waste movements, modernise the system and connect all waste stakeholders together.
+In short: to tackle waste crime, improve transparency, reduce environmental impact, modernise processes, and connect all parties involved in waste management.

-For waste movers, it means less paperwork, better organisation and one less thing to worry about during an audit.
+For waste movers, this means less paperwork, better organisation, and one less headache during audits.

 What Does That Mean for You?

-If you are a waste mover, it means change.
+If you are a waste mover, change is coming.

 What Does That Mean for Your Customer?